-Tinos police and port authority on Thursday arrested 10 members of the Rubicon anarchist group after they invaded Town Hall and threatened the mayor on the issue of two municipal workers who were killed in a work accident.
+Tinos police and port authority on Thursday arrested 10 members of the Rubicon anarchist group after they invaded the island’s town hall and threatened the mayor over the issue of two municipal workers who were killed in an accident.

 The Rubicon members were identified by the island’s port and police authorities, following a complaint by the mayor of Tinos, Yiannis Siotos.
 The complaint involved a raid they had carried out in Tinos’ Town Hall where they threw flyers with slogans against the municipal authority and left, according to Protothema.gr news website.

-The members of the Rubicon tried to return to Piraeus by boat, but when they went to buy tickets from a travel agency, police and the port authority were there to arrest them.
+The Rubicon activists tried to return to Piraeus by boat, but when they went to buy tickets from a travel agency, police and the port authority were there to arrest them.

 “We are a small society; I want residents to feel safe and not live in fear,” Tinos’ mayor told Protothema.gr.